 What Patients Can Expect with Gum Recontouring

-Dr. Puterman’s Bethesda and Washington, DC patients tend to report that gum recontouring is a gentle and manageable experience.
+Dr. Puterman’s patients tend to report that gum recontouring is a gentle and manageable experience.
 You will be able to see an aesthetic difference immediately after the procedure, and the change should be a permanent improvement.

 During the surgery, Dr. Puterman will revise the gum line and, if necessary, shave down excess bone.
 He will promote your comfort by using PiezoSurgery instrument (rather than a more standard dental drill) for this process.
 This is a much less invasive approach and can help you heal faster following the procedure.